 HyperScale X scale-out software provides for the creation of a storage pool for housing protected data.
 The initial creation of a storage pool, requires 3 similarly configured nodes.
 Expansion of the pool can be accomplished through the addition of individual or multi-node increments.
 The node configurations are optimized with sufficient resources to support all MediaAgent services, while ensuring resiliency and performance.
-The CommServe provides a consolidated view to create, monitor, and manage the storage pool and the HyperScale X nodes.
+A consolidated view to create, monitor, and manage the storage pool and the HyperScale X nodes is also provided.

 HyperScale X platform resilience is a function of system architecture and best practices implemented to deliver the required level of service.
 On HyperScale X platform, the inherent application level resilience of a distributed deduplication database and index cache is complimented by the scale-out architecture, which uses standard servers with redundant components.
 Data resilience on HyperScale X platform is based on (4+2) erasure coding, where each block of data is broken into 4 chunks of data and 2 chunks of parity and distributed across the nodes in the pool.
 The (4+2) erasure coding is the only method used and it provides for tolerance from multiple levels of hardware failure.
 Implementing industry best-practices such as mirrored root disk and separate subnet/VLAN for public data protection traffic and private storage pool traffic over bonded network interfaces, further enhances resilience at the node-level.